Consult a counselor to help you overcome your need for approval and validation. Simply click here to find one now.

 If you want to stop your own approval-seeking behavior, you need to understand that you are entitled to your own beliefs, thoughts, and opinions.

 You may not have the same point of view as another person, but that doesn’t mean that either one of you is right or wrong.

 You can respect the right of others to their own opinion, but you must also respect your own similar right.

 They may argue convincingly, in which case it’s fine to change your view on the subject.
 However, you’re completely entitled to stick to your guns if they don’t.
 Your opinion is just as valid as any other person’s.

-Still not sure what to do about your need for approval and validation?
-Speak to a therapist online today.
-Simply click here to get started.
+Still not sure what to do about your constant seeking of approval?
+Speak to a counselor today who can walk you through the process.
+Simply click here to connect with one.